eh-am/hubot-jenkins-enhanced/README.md

 Jenkins integration for Hubot with multiple server support.

-*This is a fork for adding Slack formatting support, use at your own risk *
+*This is a fork from [codeandfury/hubot-jenkins-enhanced](https://github.com/codeandfury/hubot-jenkins-enhanced), use at your own risk.
+I haven't published it to NPM.

 ### Configuration